-- 1. As part of the programme, the electives in year 2 consists of 8 courses with a total study load of 40 credits, 4 skills trainings at with a total study load of 10 credits and 2 projects with a total study load of 10 credits as listed in Appendix I (table colour red for courses and skills training, table colour purple for the projects). - 2.
-In addition, the student completes another elective project of 5 credits in year 1 as listed in Appendix I (table colour purple).
+- 1. As part of the programme, the electives in year 2 consists of 8 courses with a total study load of 40 credits, 4 skills courses at with a total study load of 10 credits and 2 projects with a total study load of 10 credits as listed in Appendix I (table colour red for courses and skills courses, table colour purple for the projects). - 2.
+The elective choice is subject to availability within each course year. - 3.
+A student may, with the permission of the Programme Director, register for additional electives above the normal credit load in year 2 from the programme course catalogue that will be designated as extra-curricular courses.